mutualmobile/MMRecord/README.md

 ```

 This is helpful if one endpoint you are working with is complete, but another is not, or is located on another API.

+#### AFNetworking 2.0

+While you are encouraged to create your own specific server subclass for your own integration, MMRecord does provide a subspec example for AFNetworking 1.0 and AFNetworking 2.0.
+You can consult the MMRecordAFServer subspec for AFNetworking 1.0, or the AFMMRecordServer subspec for AFNetworking 2.0 support.

+In addition, we provide the AFMMRecordResponseSerializer subspec specifically for AFNetworking 2.0.
+This response serializer can be used for AFNetworking 2.0 in order to provide parsed and populated MMRecord instances to you in an AFNetworking success block.
+For more information please check out this [blog post](http://mutualmobile.github.io/blog/2014/01/14/afnetworking-response-serialization-with-mmrecord-1-dot-2/).

 ### MMRecord Subclass Implementation